predator1995/fortechwriterz/docs/tutorials/preparation-before-start/background.md

 ## Philology

 People coming from current field are often well-read in historical and language directions.
+Philologist should be ready to dive in IT, before they start to work as a technical writer.